LoadingByte/Nodemapper/README.md

 * Install [Maven 3](http://maven.apache.org/download.html).
 * Check out this repository (clone or download).
-* Download the [TWL-Library](http://twl.l33tlabs.org/demo/twl.zip) and unzip the package.
 * Navigate to the project folder of this repository which contains a `pom.xml` and run:

         $ mvn clean install